ZASTOSOWANIE W ZALEŻNOŚCI OD PRZYPADKU

-The Wall Street Journal reports 81 percent1 of executives expect a significant transformation of employee experience in the next five years.
-This transformation is no surprise, as continually shifting business needs have created a work environment defined by constant change and growing complexity.
+The Wall Street Journal reports 81 percent of executives expect a significant transformation of employee experience in the next five years.
 This places new expectations not only on your employees, but also on the IT systems that enable them.

 As a leader in your company, you need to provide an IT ecosystem architected for your employees to do their best work.
 In this post, I want to examine how to design IT ecosystems that optimize your employee experience by removing the friction from everyday work.